crate/crate/docs/sql/statements/select.rst

 .. _sql-select-sub-select:

-Sub-select
+Subselect
 ''''''''''

-A ``sub_select`` is another ``SELECT`` statement surrounded by parentheses with an alias:
+A ``subselect`` is another ``SELECT`` statement surrounded by parentheses with an alias:

 ::

     ( select_stmt ) [ AS ] alias

-The sub-select behaves like a temporary table that is evaluated at runtime.
+The subselect behaves like a temporary table that is evaluated at runtime.
 The clauses of the surrounding ``SELECT`` statements are applied on the result of the inner ``SELECT`` statement.